phpmyadmin/phpmyadmin/doc/config.rst

     * set up :config:option:`$cfg['Servers'][$i]['pmadb']` and the phpMyAdmin configuration storage
     * enter the table name in :config:option:`$cfg['Servers'][$i]['bookmarktable']`

+    This feature can be disabled by setting the configuration to ``false``.

 .. _relation:
 .. config:option:: $cfg['Servers'][$i]['relation']